Chris Murphy: Immigration

-In July 2019, Murphy and 15 other Senate Democrats introduced the Protecting Sensitive Locations Act, which mandated that ICE agents get approval from a supervisor before engaging in enforcement actions at sensitive locations except in special circumstances, that agents receive annual training, and that they annually report enforcement actions in those locations.
+In July 2019, Murphy and 15 other Senate Democrats introduced the Protecting Sensitive Locations Act, which mandated that ICE agents obtain a supervisor's approval before engaging in enforcement actions at sensitive locations, except in special circumstances; that agents receive annual training; and that they annually report enforcement actions in those locations.

-Murphy co-wrote and negotiated support for the Bipartisan Border Bill, also called the Border Act of 2024 which ultimately failed.
+Murphy co-wrote and negotiated support for the Bipartisan Border Bill, also called the Border Act of 2024, which did not pass.

 U.S. Supreme Court

 After the U.S. Supreme Court overturned Roe v.
-Wade in June 2022, Murphy called the justices that supported the decision "politicians" and said: "The Constitution to them is just a fun tool to help them impose their political views on the entire country.
+Wade in June 2022, Murphy called the justices who supported the decision "politicians" and said: "The Constitution to them is just a fun tool to help them impose their political views on the entire country.
 The implausible inconsistency of the guns and abortion rulings is both sickening and revealing."

 Personal life

 Murphy married Catherine Holahan in August 2007.
-They separated in November 2024, after 17 years of marriage.
+After 17 years of marriage, they separated in November 2024 and divorced in July 2026.
 They have two sons together.
 In September 2025, Semafor reported that Murphy was dating Tara McGowan, an American political strategist.
 They were no longer dating by October of that year.
 Raised as a Congregationalist, Murphy identifies as "unspecified/other Protestant" but said in 2015 that he was "not a regular churchgoer these days, in part because of kids, in part because of a busy schedule."
 By 2023, Murphy had joined churches in Hartford and Washington.

 Every year, Murphy walks across a different route of the entire state of Connecticut, to meet and reacquaint himself with his constituents.